drsooch/puck-python/README.md

 There is an SQL dump file provided.
 This has all of the needed data to get Puck to work.
 Pipe this file into your created database: `psql myDB < puck_dump.sql`. **NOTE:** The most recent commit has changed the dumpfile to be from psql rather than SQLite3 as it was originally.
 This means it has my local names in the file.
 I haven't been able to find a way to get it to be flexible.
 I would go through the file and replace the occurrences of "sooch" with your dbadmin name.

 **IF YOU WANT UP TO DATE STATS**: You can run puck through its normal route and download the data.
 The data downloaded consists of players, teams, season stats for both players and teams.
 It's imperative that you have a solid internet connection before first start up.
-If there is an exception during initialization, delete the database file and run it again.
+If there is an exception during initialization, use `python3 __main__.py resetdb` command and run it again.
 It can take several minutes for setup to complete.
 I would recommend running it in a side terminal and leaving it in the background.

 To actually run it.

 `python3 puck/__main__.py tui`

-I will be changing the name of __main__.py to be an actual file name this is just a placeholder for now.
+I will be changing the name of `__main__.py` to be an actual file name this is just a placeholder for now.

 Wait what's that?
 Python failed to import puck.whatever?
 This happened more times than I can count.
 My best answer, until I clean up the code,is to play with the import paths until one works.